Brian Anderson Player Props: Brewers vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals pitching staff is 16th in MLB with a collective 8.7 strikeouts per nine innings.
+- The pitching staff for the Cardinals has a collective nine K/9, the 10th-best in the league.

-- The Cardinals' 5.23 team ERA ranks 22nd among all league pitching staffs.
+- The Cardinals have a 4.56 team ERA that ranks 15th across all league pitching staffs.

-- Cardinals pitchers combine to give up seven total home runs at a clip of one per game (to rank 12th in the league).
+- Cardinals pitchers combine to allow seven home runs (0.9 per game), the eighth-fewest in the league.

-- In his last appearance on Sunday, the lefty tossed five innings against the Toronto Blue Jays, giving up three earned runs while surrendering six hits.
+- In his last appearance on Monday, the righty threw 4 1/3 innings against the Atlanta Braves, allowing six earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.